Semi-supervised Triply Robust Inductive Transfer Learning: Introduction

-Inspired by trans-Lasso \citep{li2020transfer, tian2021transfer}, we employ the two nuisance models as bridges to combine the transfer learning and the SAS techniques organically and achieve triple robustness with a bias correction step.
-That is, under the covariate shift setting, when at least one of the two nuisance models are correctly specified, our proposed STRIFLE method will be able to fully utilize the labeled observations from the source population; even if both of the nuisance models are misspecified or the conditional distribution of $Y$ given $\S$ and $\X$ differs across populations, when the transferred source population based on the working density ratio model shares enough similarities with the target population, STRIFLE can still partially utilize source labeled data to boost statistical efficiency.
-Moreover, STRIFLE is an adaptive transferring approach in the sense that it is guaranteed to be no worse than the target-only SAS estimator with negligible errors under mild conditions.
+Unlike the naive combination of transfer learning and SS learning, which is vulnerable to model misspecification and may lead to erroneous results practically, STRIFLE unifies transfer learning and SAS techniques using the two nuisance models as bridges, and achieves `triple robustness'.
+Building upon the concept of `double robustness' in the literature, where robustness is achieved if at least one of two nuisance models is correctly specified, our approach introduces a third layer of robustness, augmented by a bias correction step and a transferability detection procedure, benefiting from the availability of a small amount of labeled target data.
+The concept of triple robustness is characterized by three key features.
+First, it extends beyond double robustness by being more resilient to misspecification of nuisance models.
+Even if both nuisance models are misspecified, STRIFLE can still partially utilize source labeled data to boost statistical efficiency, provided there are sufficient similarities between the source population shifted based on the working density ratio model and the target population.
+Second, it is robust to potential violation of the conditional distributions of $Y$ given $\S$ and $\X$ being identical between populations, as long as the shifted source imputation model and the target imputation model are similar enough.
+Third, STRIFLE is an adaptive transferring approach in the sense that it is guaranteed to be no worse than the target-only SAS estimator with an additional error term from transferability detection.
 In addition, our framework is not restricted to Lasso penalty, and allows the use of non-convex penalties such as SCAD \citep{fan2001variable} and MCP\citep{zhang2010nearly}.
-To the best of our knowledge, this is the first work that utilizes useful information from the source population and leverages unlabeled observations from the target population simultaneously and achieves triple robustness.
+To the best of our knowledge, this is the first work that leverages information from the source population and simultaneously utilizes unlabeled observations from both populations, achieving a higher level of robustness.